-You will be able to get technical guidance and tips from the coaches on Tuesdays, and you are welcome to speak to the coaching team about any advice you want or concerns you have.
+You will be able to get technical guidance and tips from the coaches on Tuesdays and Sundays, and you are welcome to speak to the coaching team about any advice you want or concerns you have.
 This could be anything from niggles and injuries, getting faster, running farther, or preparing for a major goal like your first marathon.

 Do you do athletics or just running?

 At the moment, most of our members are runners.
-However, we do get out on the track once per month and have a few athletes who do throws and jumps.
-This is an area we are currently developing and expect to have a lot more to offer in the 2022 season.
+However, we also provide athletics sessions through the summer season and these are growing in popularity.
+We also get out on the track once per month in the summer (and occasionally at other times weather permitting) and have athletes who do throws and jumps.
+This is an area we are currently developing, and very much welcome new members.

 Can under 18s join?